 A warm foot bath may be the perfect solution to solving the problem of cold feet.
 This Foot Spa Bath Massager is a great solution if you use it regularly to help poor circulation and get those blood vessels dilated.

-We particularly like this foot bath because it has an intelligent temperature control meaning that you can set it to the perfect hot water level for you.
+I particularly like this foot bath because it has an intelligent temperature control meaning that you can set it to the perfect hot water level for you.
 This is particularly helpful if you suffer from diabetes and nerve damage which can prevent you from noticing how hot the water is.

 Cold Feet – There are Always Solutions